Minden Fenwick

 Minden Fenwick (18 December 1864 – 8 February 1938) was an English then later New Zealand tennis player active during the late 19th century and early 20th century.
 His best results in major tournaments came at the 1881 Wimbledon Championships where he reached the third round in the men' singles.
 Between 1881 and 1904 he contested 13 career singles finals, and won 5 titles.

+In New Zealand his name was often spelt Fenwicke.

 Career

+In England

-In 1881 Minden played his first event at the Darlington Association Tournament at Darlington, County Durham where he reached the quarter finals before losing to his brother Mark Fenwick.
+In 1881 Fenwick played his first event at the Darlington Association Tournament at Darlington, County Durham where he reached the quarter-finals before losing to his brother Mark Fenwick.
 The same year he reached the semi-finals stage of the Northern Championships.
-In July 1881 he played at the 1881 Wimbledon Championships where he reached the third round stage, before he was beaten by George S. Murray Hill.
+In July 1881 he played at the Wimbledon Championships where he reached the third round stage, before he was beaten by George S. Murray Hill.

 In 1882 he was a finalist at the Portland Park LTCC Tournament at Newcastle upon Tyne where he lost to E.A.
 Simpson, he also reached the finals of the Darlington Association Tournament where he was beaten by Arthur Wellesley Hallward.
-The same year he also took part in the prestigious Prince's Club Championships where he lost to Ireland's Peter Aungier in the secon round.
+The same year he also took part in the prestigious Prince's Club Championships where he lost to Ireland's Peter Aungier in the second round.

 In 1883 he won his first notable title at the Derbyshire Championships held at Buxton where he defeated Robert Parsons Earwaker.
-The same year he reached the finals of the Northumberland Championships at Newcastle upon Tyne before losing his brother Mark Fenwick.
-In 1884 he was a losing finalist at two events that year, the first at Northumberland Cricket Club Lawn Tennis Tournament where he lost to E.M.
+The same year he reached the finals of the Northumberland Championships at Newcastle upon Tyne before he was beaten by his brother Mark Fenwick.
+In 1884 he was a losing finalist at two events that year, the first at the Northumberland Cricket Club Open tournament where he lost to E.M.
 Sinclair for the second time, and at the Northumberland County Club Tournament.